 With proper training, you can teach your dog to associate their crate as a place of comfort and security and a place to receive the most treats.
 A good dog crate can also be used as a humane and non-cruel method of punishing a dog.
 Putting a naughty pup in their crate for a few minutes can settle them down and teach them the error of their ways.

-We will show you the top rated dog crates available on the internet today and give you an honest unbiased opinion on these products.
-We source our information from hands-on experience, user reviews online and other data available.
-With this data we will compare it with other crates in the same niche market and the same price bracket to help you come to the conclusion if it is right for you and your needs.
-Our comparison tables will allow you to easily digest a great deal of information within a short space of time without individually checking details of individual crates yourselves.
+We will show you the top rated dog crates available on the internet today and give you an honest, unbiased opinion on these products.
+We source our information from hands-on experience, user reviews online and other data that is available.
+With this data, we will compare it with other crates in the same niche market and the same price bracket to help you come to a conclusion if it is right for you and your needs.
+Our comparison tables will allow you to quickly digest lots of information within a short space of time without individually checking details of individual crates yourselves.

-You have probably been wondering ‘what size crate for my dog”.
-There are a number of considerations and factors involved in choosing the correct crate size for your dog.
+You have probably been wondering ‘what size crate is good for my dog?”.
+There are some considerations and factors involved in choosing the correct crate size for your dog.
 This dog crate size guide will help you discover what size dimensions you will need for your pet.

 It is common for people to choose a crate that is larger than required.
-There is nothing wrong with that, however you do not want to go to big as the width between the bars increases which may allow your dog to get their head or a part of their body stuck in the gap.
-Many crates on the market have a divider panel which enables you to cut the size in half making it an idea puppy crate .
-These types of crate are often called “training crates” due to their size flexibility being an invaluable tool when housebreaking a puppy.
+There is nothing wrong with that; however, you do not want to go to big as the width of the bars increases which may allow your dog to get their head or a part of their body stuck in the gap.
+Many crates on the market have a divider panel which enables you to cut the size in half making it an idea puppy crate.
+These types of dog crate are often called “training crates” due to their size flexibility being an invaluable tool when housebreaking a puppy.